 - Babies who are breastfed on demand might only drink a couple of ounces at a time, while bottle fed babies often drink more.
 Partly because drinking from a bottle is “easier” for babies than latching onto a breast.

 Finally, the amount you’re able to express could vary depending on when (and for how long) your baby last nursed.

 So getting .5 to 2 ounces total in a session is perfectly normal (although you may be able to pump more than that) — all depending on the above factors.

-You might also enjoy: Best wearable breast pump for pumping on the go — Willow vs. Elvie
+Recommended Reading: Best wearable breast pump for pumping on the go — Willow vs. Elvie